Reduced basis stochastic Galerkin methods for partial differential equations with random inputs: The reduced basis stochastic Galerkin method

 \section{The reduced basis stochastic Galerkin method}

-In Section \ref{sec:sg}, we introduced the framework of the stochastic Galerkin method.
+In Section \ref{sec:sg}, we introduce the framework of the stochastic Galerkin method.
 As we have mentioned, the stochastic Galerkin method will lead to a linear system with coefficient matrix represented as Kronecker products.
-The number of unknowns is $\Nx\times\Nxi$, where $\Nx$ is the DOF in the physical space, and $\Nxi$ is the DOF in the physical space.
+The number of unknowns is $\Nx\times\Nxi$, where $\Nx$ is the DOF in the physical space, and $\Nxi$ is the DOF in the stochastic space.

 In practical implementation, $\Nx$ is large if the spatial mesh is sufficiently fine so that the error in the physical space is acceptable.
 On the other hand, since $\Nxi=(m+p)!/(m!p!)$, the DOF of the stochastic space is also large if the dimension of random variables is high or high accuracy is needed in the stochastic space.
-This will lead to an unacceptable high cost for solving the $\Nx^2\times\Nxi^2$ linear system~\eqref{eq:linear_sg}.
-In this section, we show that the costs can be reduced significantly by integrate the reduced basis methodology into the iterative method.
+This will result in an unacceptably high cost for solving the $\Nx^2\times\Nxi^2$ linear system~\eqref{eq:linear_sg}.
+In this section, we show that the costs can be significantly reduced by integrating the reduced basis methodology into the iterative method.